kelvindinhq/reward_program_marketing_analytic/readme.md

    - Despite high engagement with BOGO offers, conversion rates were lower compared to discounts.
    - **Recommendation**: Refine BOGO offers by promoting lower price points (like $5) and adding more value through loyalty points or small discounts to increase attractiveness.

+These insights will be utilized to aid marketing analysts in understanding the current situation and exploring further opportunities for future marketing campaigns.